 March 31st

 In like a lion and out like a lamb.
 It is 70 degrees here today.
 We have our windows open.
 The warm blue sky buoys my spirit and life feels light.
 Scattered thoughts and ideas flutter the curtains.
-Knowledge like dust, blows through my open windows, depositing detritus on
+Knowledge like dust, blows through my open windows, depositing detritus on my keyboard.

 Wednesday, March 26, 2014